CodeForOwn/WealthManagement/README.md

 # Wealth Management
 Application to manage portfolio and wish-lists and track recommendations

+## Feature under implementation
+    - US12 : Recommendation and MyInvestment data should be moved to data server.
+    - US6 : User should be able view multiple buy\sell for the same script @coderhindu Should include common 3 common fields (script, exchange & suggested by) Should include array for buy and sell items.
+        Should support imgration scripts for my-investment.json.
+Or should be backward compatible.
+    - US11 : User should be able to view graph with 3 below bars based on suggestions Target, Acived, My Income.

+####    TODO
+    * Sort the data in the bar chart based on income.
+####    Planned items
+    - US5 : User should be able to see the name on Company as a tooltip onhover the script
+    - US7 : New Recomendation added (or less than 2 weeks old) should be show in a different color or some kind of notification
+    - US8 : If do dont get the CMP for a give script, we should still be able to display availabled statis data.

 [![travis](https://img.shields.io/travis/chartjs/Chart.js.svg?style=flat-square&maxAge=60)](https://travis-ci.org/chartjs/Chart.js) [![coveralls](https://img.shields.io/coveralls/chartjs/Chart.js.svg?style=flat-square&maxAge=600)](https://coveralls.io/github/chartjs/Chart.js?branch=master)
 ## Feature completed
 ####    Version 1